raj9572/levitec-mart/README.md

   ## for server setup
   1. open the new terminal
   2. go to server folder
+  3. create the .env file in root folder and paste the data of file ".env.sample" which is available in root folder as file
-  3.  run command "npm install" for  install all the package in nodemodules
+  4.  run command "npm install" for  install all the package in nodemodules
-  4. run command "npm run dev" for run the server
+  5. run command "npm run dev" for run the server

 # Features of the application